What types of questions are in Language Perfect?

-Language Perfect translation lists take a spaced repetition approach to language learning, and include native speaker pronunciation.
-We have more than 700,000 words and phrases studio recorded across all languages.
+Language Perfect translation lists take a spaced repetition approach to language learning and include native speaker pronunciation.
+We have more than 700,000 words and phrases that are studio recorded across all languages.
 Translation lists allow students to learn languages in four learning modes.
 For example, in French the four learning modes are:

 - French text to English text

 - English text to French text